-This post has the information you need to make the most COOLinary in New Orleans.
-This annual event takes place during the entire month of August.
+This post has the information you need to make the most COOLinary in New Orleans, including dates, participating restaurants, and prices.

 WHAT IS COOLinary

 During COOLinary, dozens of great restaurants offer a prix-fixe menu at discounted prices.
 Why do they do this?

 Well, August is quite hot in NOLA, and with the school season starting up, there are fewer tourists in town.

 This means that restaurants have fewer customers, which is never good for business but is good for you.